ZareClem/HR-Dashboard/README.md

 **Data Cleaning and Preparation**

-1.Cleaned the data to remove duplicates and inconsistencies.
+1. Cleaned the data to remove duplicates and inconsistencies.

-2.Standardized the data formats for easier analysis.
+2. Standardized the data formats for easier analysis.

 **Data Analysis**

-1.Calculated monthly attrition rates.
+1. Calculated monthly attrition rates.

-2.Analyzed attrition by department and gender.
+2. Analyzed attrition by department and gender.

-3.Determined the average age and age bands of employees.
+3. Determined the average age and age bands of employees.

-4.Assessed job satisfaction rates.
+4. Assessed job satisfaction rates.

 **Data Visualization**